nolanlawson/css-talk-2022/markdown.md

 This can get very complicated, because some of these boxes may have absolute/relative positioning, others may use flexbox, others may use grid, etc.

+And the browser has to calculate all the boxes for these things relative to each other.

 ---

 class: fill-custom